Putting Feet to Our Prayers

 Numerous community-based organizations and businesses in the Fairfax County area who are working together to provide supplies in a more cost-effective and efficient way.

-The Hypothermia Prevention Program, sponsored by Cornerstones (formerly Reston Interfaith), is a program that provides a drop-in shelter and meals for approximately 30 homeless adults from December to March each year.
-We provide and serve dinner, and provide breakfast and bag lunches for the next day.
+The Hypothermia Prevention Program, sponsored by Cornerstones (formerly Reston Interfaith) and Facets, is a program that provides a drop-in shelter and meals for homeless adults from December to March each year.
+Each year participate in many ways, including providing and serving dinner, and providing breakfast and bag lunches for the next day.
+In addition, we provide volunteers for shifts at the shelter that is held at the Unitarian Universalist Congregation of Fairfax, which gives us an opportunity to make a big impact in the lives of people who are experiencing homelessness.

 Volunteers are needed to make and serve the dinner and to purchase breakfast items, food, and materials to make the bag lunches.
 We need 8–10 cooks to make enough to feed them.
 For more information, visit www.cornerstonesva.org.